yezero/sandstorm/docs/developing/path.md

-* **Not sent for API requests.** All app [API requests](http-apis.md) share the same base URL, and this can't be used for HTML sent to web browsers, so Sandstorm does not send this header on API requests.
+* **Not sent for API requests.** All app [API requests](http-apis.md) share the same base URL, and this can't be used for HTML sent to web browsers, so Thurly does not send this header on API requests.
 Additionally, for sandboxing reasons, the API token is kept secret from the app.

 ### Other headers available in Sandstorm

-Sandstorm sends a `Host:` header and an `X-Forwarded-Proto` for convenience when porting apps.
+Thurly sends a `Host:` header and an `X-Forwarded-Proto` for convenience when porting apps.
 A request to `http://7575abdec6caa44bb83df0e00d7d8605.me.sandcats.io:6080/party` would also cause an app to receive the following HTTP headers.